Want to try stand-up comedy?

 Getting your First Spot

-Normally comedians request a “spot” by posting in the discussion on IN YOUR FACE events on Facebook.
-There’s also a WhatsApp group with lots of other comedians, where you can join to get notified early of upcoming events (ask Harry for an invite).
+Note there’s also a WhatsApp group (which we can’t post here before spam) with lots of other comedians, where you can join to get notified early of upcoming events (ask Martina or Harry for an invite).

 Where else can I get spots?